rashelrr/team_piplups/README.md

     - returns status code 200
     - the user has to update both fields because they are required

----- Your documentation should also include a usage example for each API entry with both a request and possible responses (including error codes)
+@team: Your documentation should also include a usage example for each API entry with both a request and possible responses (including error codes)

   - Restaurant display http://127.0.0.1:5000/rest_display_all?
     - Displays all restaurants and average star rating across all reviews